dionhaefner/FOWD/README.md

 ## Post-processing

-Data processing writes QC information in JSON format.
+All data processing writes QC information in JSON format.
 You can visualize records in that QC file by using

 ```bash
 $ fowd postprocess qcfile.json